 Consequently, financial institutions are taking more focused steps to address risk.
-Almost every organization surveyed—98%–said they are giving a higher priority to risk management now than they were two years ago.
+Almost every organization surveyed—98 percent–said they are giving a higher priority to risk management now than they were two years ago.
 Four of every five risk managers regularly discuss risk issues with the company’s board of directors.
-Financial services providers are integrating risk management into their decision making, with 92% saying they considered risk when forecasting and budgeting, 87% factoring risk into M&A and financing discussions and 84% taking risk into account when doing strategic planning.
+Financial services providers are integrating risk management into their decision making, with 92 percent saying they considered risk when forecasting and budgeting, 87 percent factoring risk into M&A and financing discussions and 84 percent taking risk into account when doing strategic planning.

 These aggressive efforts don’t immediately translate into the risk scenarios stabilizing, though.
-Among executives surveyed, some 38% see reputational risk as increasing over the next two years.
+Among executives surveyed, some 38 percent see reputational risk as increasing over the next two years.

 For banks, it is trust—and reputation—that are at the core of the customer relationship.